-Also in December 2011, Options sent Mr P a report titled 'Report on Principal Terms of Documentation Salinas Sea Cape Verde' from a UK law firm Options had instructed.
-The report indicated that Mr P was to pay €56,000 for a 50% share of a unit in Salinas Sea.
-The investment would be funded by an initial deposit of €28,000 to be paid when the contract was signed, a further deposit of €8,400 to be paid on 30 December 2011, and the remaining balance to be paid when the Deed of Purchase and Sale was completed.
-The report noted the remaining balance could be funded by a mortgage provided by Oasis, being repaid using rental income generated by the unit.
-The report said it was anticipated that construction of the unit would be completed by the end of June 2012.
-Options told Mr P the report should be read in conjunction with the following documents that it sent him at the same time:
+Also in April 2013, a UK law firm Options had instructed issued a report titled 'Report on Principal Terms of Documentation Salinas Sea Sal Cape Verde.'
+The report indicated that Mr N was to pay £54,500 for a 50% share of a unit in Salinas Sea.
+The investment would be funded by an initial deposit of £35,425 to be paid when the contract was signed, and the remaining balance paid when the Deed of Purchase and Sale was completed.
+The report noted the remaining balance could be funded by a mortgage provided by Oasis, that would then be repaid using rental income generated by the unit, and that all the rental income generated would be used for this purpose until the mortgage was repaid in full.
+The report said it was anticipated that construction of the unit would be completed by the end of April 2013.